ariansyahyutama/aws-bootcamp-cruddur-2023/journal/week1.md

 ## Multiple Containers

 > **Warning**
-> don't forget to run these command first, unless the frontend container will not be up
+> don't forget to run these command first, unless the frontend container will not be up, container port mark as down

 ```
 cd frontend-react-js
 npm i